gregoryyy/chessclient/README.md

    Uses npm packages chess.js, chessground and @mlc-ai/web-llm

-Everything runs client-side — your browser acts as both engine and coach.
+Everything runs client-side — the browser acts as both chess engine and coach.

+In the future, the setup can be used to let the LLM play against itself (to allow AlphaGo style improvement)

 ---